Mohamed-mosad-hadia/Mohamed-mosad-hadia/README.md

 ## 🙋‍♂️ About Me:

+👨‍💻 About Me

+🎓 Education
-- 🏛 I graduated from Mansoura University with a degree in computer science || Graduated from  DEPI Microsoft Machine Learning Engineer.
+Graduated from Mansoura University with a degree in Computer Science.
+Also completed the Microsoft Machine Learning Engineer Program (DEPI).

-- 🌱 I'm Committing to continuous learning  about data .
+🌱 Lifelong Learner
+Passionate about data and constantly learning new tools and technologies in data engineering and machine learning.

+💻 Backend Development
+Skilled in Django (Python) – I love building full-stack solutions from zero to deployment.

+🧠 Problem Solver
+Strong at solving business-related problems using data-driven approaches and clean backend logic.

+🚀 Goal-Oriented
+I enjoy turning ideas into real products, especially when they make a meaningful impact.

 - 👨‍💻 All of my projects are available at **[My Repository]([https://github.com/Mohamed Mosaad?page=1&tab=repositories](https://github.com/Mohamed-mosad-hadia?tab=repositories))**.